Adolf Jellinek: Family

-A third son, Emil Jellinek (1853–1918), was an automobile entrepreneur, whose daughter Mercedes inspired the brand name of Mercedes Benz.
+A third son, Emil Jellinek (1853–1918), was an automobile entrepreneur, whose daughter Mercedes inspired the brand name of Mercedes and eventually Mercedes-Benz.
 His daughter Paula Jellinek married a lawyer, Dr. Jur.
 Heinrich Wechsberg and was the aunt of psychiatrist Erwin Wexberg.

 A brother of Adolf, Hermann Jellinek (born 1823), was executed at the age of 26 on account of his association with the Hungarian national movement of 1848.
 One of Hermann Jellinek's best-known works was Uriel Acosta.

 Another brother, Moritz Jellinek (1823–1883), was an accomplished economist, and contributed to the Academy of Sciences essays on the price of cereals and on the statistical organization of the country.
 He founded the Budapest tramway company (1864) and was also president of the corn exchange.